 Ginger In Biscuits

-These ginger cookies are not too sweet and sufficiently gingery.
+These ginger cookies are not too sweet and delightfully gingery.
 They have both ginger and cinnamon in them and you can adjust the quantity according to how spicy you would like them.
 I have also added small pieces of stem ginger in the cookies, which is optional, but does make them extra special.

 You can buy jars of stem ginger from most supermarkets.
 Lovely used in gingerbread too – and served as a dessert with some good vanilla ice cream!